 The station track plan from 1910 shows the Lambourn branch bay, run round and and water column towards the western end of the up platform

 Looking east, a general view of Newbury station in 1950.
 The main lines continuing under the footbridge head for Newbury Racecourse.
 The Lambourn branch bay is on the left, with a two-coach train in the charge of a Dean Goods - which appears to be blowing off steam while awaiting departure.
-Newbury West signal box just visible.
+Newbury West signal box is just visible on the left.
 Photo: J. H. Russell

 Most timetabled services off the branch terminated in the bay but they sometimes terminated on the up main platform for impending locomotive or stock movements.
 The LV line connection led directly to the up platform but a certain number of goods trains for the branch, for instance, ran wrong line from the yard.
 The bay included run round facilities and a water column, helping to ensure that branch line activities interfered as little as possible with main line traffic.